-I hated coding but it was not a reason big enough to leave my job.
+I wasn’t very fond of my job, but it was not a reason big enough to leave my job.

-For me, the fascination to do something of my own was bigger than any of the issues I mentioned above.
+For me, the fascination to build something of my own was more prominent than anything else, and fuelling my fascination was my “entrepreneur friend.”

-Oh boy!
-What I read in newspapers and what I heard from my friend was nowhere near to what I was witnessing.
+This was nothing near to what I read in newspapers and what I heard from my friend.

 And it hit me hard.